Have you ever dealt with the negative SEO? Probably not.

 If you have limited experience with these tools and links in general, the best approach is to

-“Hire an experienced professional to perform a detailed SEO audit and help you fix things”
+“Hire an experienced professional to perform a technical SEO audit and help you fix things”

 Your main priority is to determine what caused such a drastic change and deal with it accordingly.